-An internal University adjudication process through DSRCS which requires that a CSR has been submitted by a reporter who wishes to serve as a willing initiating party.
+An internal University adjudication process through DSRCS which requires that a CSR has been submitted by a reporter who wishes to serve as a willing initiating party or that the University is moving forward with an Administrative Complaint.
 The result of formal adjudication may include sanctions and/or protective measures if the responding party is found responsible for one or more violations of "Rights and Responsibilities."
 The Student Conduct Process (SCP) and University Sanctions as described within Rights and Responsibilities are examples of formal adjudications.
-Issues of discrimination, harassment and sexual violence are addressed through the OEO Resolution Process.
+Issues of discrimination, harassment and sexual violence are addressed through the OEO Formal Complaint Process and the Title IX Grievance Process.